Runs May 17 – September 15

 Johnny Cash was born February 26, 1932 in Kingsland, Arkansas, the fourth of seven children.
 He gr￼ew up with music as an integral part of his household, and began to write songs and play guitar at age twelve.
 After his graduation from high school in 1950, he enlisted in the US Air Force, serving with the Air Force Security Service in Landsberg, Germany, where he organized his first band, the Landsberg Barbarians.
 Following his discharge from the Air Force in 1954, he auditioned for Sam Phillips’ Sun Records and with a couple of mechanics, Marshall Grant and Luther Perkins, formed a trio known as Johnny Cash and the Tennessee Two.
 The three friends recorded hit songs such as “Cry, Cry, Cry” and “Folsom Prison Blues”.

 Throughout the late the 1950s and into the 1960s, Cash continued to produce hit records.
 His songs “Don’t Take Your Guns to Town,” “I Got Stripes,” “Understand Your Man,” and “The Ballad of Ira Hayes” all hit near the top of the record charts.
-Cash also produced arguably his most popular song, “Ring of Fire,” at this time — co-written with June Carter.
+Cash also produced arguably his most popular song, “Ring of Fire” at this time.

 Despite Cash’s success on the charts, he struggled throughout his career with drug and alcohol abuse.
 Following his divorce from Vivian Liberto in 1967, he moved to Nashville in 1967 and worked with June Carter, who helped Cash overcome his drug addiction.
 The two went on to marry in 1968 — and produced top charting duets, including “Jackson,” “Long-Legged Guitar Pickin’ Man,” and “It Ain’t Me, Babe”.